Maryam-Hosseini91/Maryam-Hosseini91/README.md

 <h1>Hi, I'm Maryam! </h1>

-I'm a data analyst enthusiast, with 5+ years work experience in the telecommunication field and I have master's degree in telecommunication-system engineering.
-My passion for working with data made me start my journey in the world of data analytics.
-Since then I have realized that I cannot stop expanding and refining my skills in this field.
-I love working with raw data to extract insights and meaningful patterns to drive strategic decision-making.
+With a solid background in telecommunications engineering and Network Performance analysis, I have embarked on an exciting journey into the realm of data science.
+Passionate about applying advanced analytics to drive innovation and solve complex problems.
+Constantly learning and expanding my skills in programming, machine learning, and statistical analysis.
+Looking forward to collaborating on exciting data-driven projects and contributing to the intersection of telecom and data science.

 <h2> Data Analytics Projects with Python:</h2>